 - Grown dividends per share from 70p to 90p (29% gain)

-Of the three only dividends seems to be on track for a 100% gain and that’s a problem.
-Without sufficient growth of revenues and earnings dividend growth cannot be sustained.
+Of the three, only dividends seem to be on track for a 100% gain and that’s a problem.
+Without sufficient growth of revenues and earnings, dividend growth cannot be sustained.

-Across the entire period in the chart above Unilever grew its dividend at a the lofty rate of 8.5% a year.
+Across the entire period in the chart above, Unilever grew its dividend at the lofty rate of 8.5% a year.
 That’s great news for defensive and dividend investors, but it only managed to grow revenues and earnings at a barely inflation-beating 4% a year and 2.5% a year respectively.

 Either Unilever is going to have to find some major revenue and earnings growth that it hasn’t been able to find before, or it’s going to have to cut its dividend growth rate in half.

 With slower dividend growth, valuation and yield become more important